Isoparametric finite element methods for mean curvature flow and surface diffusion: Numerical results

-In this subsection, we conduct some morphology evolutions for mean curvature flow by our $\P^\ell$-finite element method.
-We mainly compare the mesh quality between our isoparametric method \eqref{eq:3dnum} and the Dziuk-type scheme \eqref{Dziuk-typeh}.
+In this subsection, we conduct some morphology and geometric quantity evolutions for mean curvature flow by our $\P^\ell$-finite element method.

+We first compare the mesh quality between our isoparametric method \eqref{eq:3dnum} and the Dziuk-type scheme \eqref{Dziuk-typeh}.
 As discussed in \cite{BGN08A} for $\P^1$-elements, Dziuk's method may lead to mesh distortion, while the BGN method achieves good mesh quality.
 This phenomenon also appears for higher spatial order methods proposed in this paper.
-As an example, we take an ellipsoid as the initial surface, with parameters $(J,K)=(2704,1354)$, where $J$ represents the number of triangles and $K$ presents the number of vertices.
-We use $\P^2$-elements for both BGN-type scheme and Dziuk-type scheme and we monitor the mesh quality by comparing the area of each triangles $|\sigma_j^m|$ computed by a suitable quadrature rule.
+As an example, we take an ellipsoid as the initial surface, with parameters $(J,K)=(2704,1354)$, where $J$ represents the number of triangles and $K$ represents the number of vertices.
+We use $\P^2$-elements for both the BGN-type scheme and the Dziuk-type scheme, and we monitor the mesh quality by comparing the area of each triangle $|\sigma_j^m|$ computed by a suitable quadrature rule.
 As illustrated in \Cref{mcf_ellipsoid_BGN,mcf_ellipsoid_Dziuk}, the BGN-type scheme successfully evolves the initial ellipsoid to a spherical point.
 At the same time, the mesh distortion phenomenon may appear for the Dziuk-type scheme (e.g., the last snapshot of \Cref{mcf_ellipsoid_Dziuk}).
 Moreover, the distribution of triangle sizes indicates that the Dziuk-type scheme leads to significantly different areas of triangles.
 As shown in the last snapshot of \Cref{mcf_ellipsoid_Dziuk}, the largest triangle is about $10^{5}$ times the area of the smallest triangle, while the last snapshot of \Cref{mcf_ellipsoid_BGN} shows the BGN-type method exhibits a similar area of triangles near the singularity.
 These numerical results indicate that the higher spatial order BGN-type schemes can also adjust the mesh automatically, similar to the linear finite element methods \cite{BGN08A}.

+We then apply our $\P^2$-finite element method to two dumbbell shape examples: a mild dumbbell shape defined by $(0.6x^2 + 0.4)^2(1 - x^2) - y^2 - z^2=0$, and a dumbbell shape given by $(0.7x^2 + 0.3)^2(1 - x^2) - y^2 - z^2=0$.
+The approximating surfaces employ the discretization parameters $(J,K)=(7096,3550)$ and $(J,K)=(3276,1430)$, respectively.
+As demonstrated in \Cref{mcf_dumbbell_fat,mcf_dumbbell_thin}, we observe that the mild dumbbell shape eventually shrinks to a spherical point, while the second dumbbell shape develops a singularity when the surface tries to pinch off into two.
+For these two examples, we also monitor the evolution of the surface area $S(t)/S(0)|_{t=t_m}=S_h^m/S_h^0$ in \Cref{mcf_dumbbell_geo} and notice that it is decreasing for both experiments until the singularity.